ank1331/Bloackchain-Learning/README.md

 5. humne local host ka env banaya and use kiya account and eth given by hardhat
 6. console mai editi ki
 7. test script likhi
+8.video completed till 9:30 -- but see how do we test part from starting